Lifelong Love of Learning?

 As a fifteen-year-old, would you put up your hand to ask the teacher to explain the topic again, especially when it looks like most of your friends have understood the topic?

 Most teachers want their students to understand a topic, so the motivation of the teacher is not in question.
 Whilst it is not difficult to test whether all twenty-five of your students understand a topic, it is quite another thing to manage and help every child who falls behind.
+This can lead to a student’s love for learning beginning to fall and at worst can create a disengaged student.

 In a smaller and more private setting, it is far easier to gauge students’ understanding.
 Think about how much people are willing to pay to give their children an education at a top independent school, most of which have much smaller class sizes.